islaytitans/alien/docs/src/GM/hod3.md

 - Controlled from Control on Deck B or Boiler Room on Deck J requiring a **Comtech**
 - Doing so will flood Decks D through J with plasma **Intensity 12** fire
-- The fire will spread one deck per Turn via the Chute and burn until Airlocks are open on each burning Deck to cut off airsupply
+- The fire will spread one deck per Turn via the Chute and burn until Airlocks are open on each burning Deck to cut off air supply

 ### Cell Blocks